With Buckhead crime on the rise, fears and reality merge - Reporter Newspapers

 Hinkle had a mixed view of the “Buckhead Security Plan.”
 The parts focused on hot-spot policing and crime-solving cameras look promising, he said, while “zero-tolerance” language refers to a crackdown style with a track record that is mixed on crime-fighting but clear on race and class bias, he said.

-Based on current research, Hinkle said, “the most promising police strategy would be one that applied problem-solving strategies to identify and target root causes of crime problems in long-term hot spots, coupled with community policing to help reduce fear and improve police community relationships and collaboration.”
+Based on current research, Hinkle said, “the most promising police strategy would be one that applied problem-solving strategies to identify and target root causes of crime problems in long-term hot spots, coupled with community policing to help reduce fear and improve police-community relationships and collaboration.”

 –John Ruch with reporting and data analysis by Maggie Lee